evelynfoy/fun-online-quiz-game/README.md

 # Fun Online Quiz Game

 This project is to build a fun Online Quiz game.
-It should provide entertainment for it's audience.
-It targets all ages who like quizes.
+It should provide entertainment for its audience.
+It targets all ages who like quizzes.
 This is a fully responsive quiz game that supplies as many questions as the user decides.
 It allows them to pick a level and a topic.
-It has a score tracking system that keeps track of the score as they go throuugh the questions and provides feedback after each question.
+It has a score tracking system that keeps track of the score as they go through the questions and provides feedback after each question.
 They can restart the game at any time if they choose to change the topic or level.
 The game uses an API to get the requested number of questions and the categories available to be selected. https://opentdb.com